 The process in which OGS performs graduation audits has changed with the implementation of graduate DARS.
-Currently, the following process (see below) is being used by OGS as graduate DARS audits are not available online for students and faculty use.

 A summary of the steps master's degree students must follow in order to obtain a master's degree is available here.